donejs/donejs/docs/guide.md

 After reloading the homepage you should see the restaurant information logged in the console.
 Once verified you can remove the test code again.

-### Add to the page
+### Add the connection to the page

-Now that we verified to get data from the server we can update the `ViewModel` in `pmo/restaurant/list.js` to use [can.Map.define](http://canjs.com/docs/can.Map.prototype.define.html) to load all restaurants from the restaurant connection:
+Now we can update the `ViewModel` in `pmo/restaurant/list.js` to use [can.Map.define](http://canjs.com/docs/can.Map.prototype.define.html) to load all restaurants from the restaurant connection:

 ```js
 import Component from 'can/component/';